HackYourFutureBelgium/React_2025/react2/week1/lesson-plan.md

 - **Implement form validation and highlight invalid fields**
   - Add form validation logic
   - Highlight invalid input fields using styles or Material-UI components

+- **Redirect the user to the home page after form gets submitted**
+- Add an event listener for form submit
+- Once the user clicks it redirect them to a different page using the router.